Ninjalah/SaibaRobo/README.md

 # Brainstorming

 ## General Notes
 * Change chances of Lightning Device spawning vs EMP.
-Currently, after level 4, chance of Lightning Device is higher than EMP.
+Currently, after level 4, chance of Lightning Device is higher than EMP. **COMPLETED**

-* Change chances of Terminatron spawning to be lower until level 5.
+* Change chances of Terminatron spawning to be lower until level 5. **COMPLETED, chances altered**

-* Update inventory so that it appears ordered.
+* Update inventory so that it appears ordered. **COMPLETED**

+* Change RNG rolls for monster/item generation to be based on 100 as a total.

 ## Player
 ### Stats